ryantd42/NY-Legislative-Git/2023/A6830B-2023/bill.md

- Introduced by M. of A. KELLES -- read once and referred to the Committee on  Codes  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced by M. of A. KELLES -- read once and referred to the Committee on  Codes  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- again reported from  said committee  with amendments, ordered reprinted as amended and recommit- ted to said committee

  AN ACT to amend the criminal procedure law, in relation to  the  privacy and  confidentiality  of  urine  test  results performed pursuant to a judicial diversion program